ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 However, this quickly explodes generated code size as we introduce more types and more arguments (it's (#types) _to the power of_ (#args), and for a general-purpose compiler we should avoid creating binaries that are exponential in the size of the source program!).
-We need to be a bit more clever.
+The references above use dynamic information to avoid this ahead-of-time explosion.
+We need to be a bit more clever as well.

 For this extension, we'll pick a simple model that is surprisingly effective and uses the dynamic code-generation techniques we've been studying: